 Owner anniversaries are an example of special travel occasions when NetJets has provided a distinctive personalized experience for the owners on their plane.
 “We want to make Exceptional Travel Experiences,” said Diana.

 Keeping children and grandchildren happy and entertained is all part of the job for NetJets.
 In addition to their kids, many owners have other passengers they want to transport.
 In 2017 they carried 17,192 pets for their owners, including a sizeable 250lb family pig who was retiring (yes, retiring) to Florida.

-The weather can play such a massive part in flight arrivals and departures that NetJets has its own meteorology department.
-These trained meteorologists are another one of the teams based in the flight center.
-Every day they review all the next day’s flights to assess and gauge any impacts from the weather around the world.
+The weather can play such a large part in flight arrivals and departures that NetJets has its own meteorology department.
+These trained meteorologists review all the next day’s flights to assess and gauge any impacts from the weather around the world.
 NetJets can then reach out to any clients whose flights may be impacted by the weather and talk through the options to minimize the impact.

-For big weather events, such as hurricanes and winter storms, the meteorologist will look out a couple of days ahead to advise and assist with any planned changes.
+For big weather events, such as hurricanes and winter storms, the meteorologists will look out a couple of days ahead to advise and assist with any planned changes.